Five Branded Women: Production

 The movie was known as Jovanka and the Others.
 Dino De Laurentiis says when he heard the story he instantly decided on a poster of five women with shaved heads.

 Gina Lollobrigida was initially cast as Jovanka.
 However, in mid-July 1959, she left the production.
 Various sources gave conflicting reasons for her departure: that she did not want to shave her head, that she objected to blacklisted screenwriters Wilson and Jarrico.
 Another source claimed that director Ritt got her removed.
-While Wilson and Jarrico were omitted from the film's credits, the Writers Guild of America added them in 1998.
 She was replaced by Mangano.
+(While Wilson and Jarrico were omitted from the film's credits, the Writers Guild of America added them in 1998.)

 It was reported that four of the five main actresses really had their heads shaved, the exception being Bel Geddes, who was to perform in a Broadway play immediately after the film ended production.
 A modern source stated, however, that Moreau wore a skullcap.